Savoie-Research-Group/yarp/docs/source/autoapi/yarp/yarpecule/input_parsers/index.rst

    :param smiles: The SMILES string that is being converted into a geometry, adjacency matrix, list of elements, and charge.
    :type smiles: str
    :param mode: This variable controls whether to use the yarp SMILES parser or the rdkit parser.
-                The default is to use rdkit.
                 The in-house `smiles2adjmat()` parser is used if 'yarp' is supplied to the argument.
+                The default is to use the in-house SMILES parser.
    :type mode: str

    :returns: **(elements, geo, adj_mat, q)** -- `elements` is a list with the element labels,